wildmountainfarms/solarthing-android/README.md

 * A packet that the MATE pi uploads that communicates available commands to display
 * Add more widgets
 * If a solar packet just has FX's, remove some unnecessary information (completed for MX's and Rover)
+  * Also remove load information when there are only charge controller packets
 * Clearable notifications for errors

 ### Features to Add that I am unable to test: